 This is new behavior, and she wrote to me because she was very embarrassed and felt alone.
 With her permission, I am sharing my response because I believe there are others out there who may be experiencing a similar situation.
 I also encounter this issue regularly in my clinical practice.

 The first thing I examine when new sexual behavior occurs is medication.

 Some medications can trigger hyper-sexuality in persons with dementia.
 These medicines are used with persons who have movement disorders, and include what are known as dopamine agonists—such as leva dopa or Sinemet (trade name).

 Based on what the wife was describing, I do not think medicine is the issue in this particular case.
 I did, however, encounter a case study in the literature in which a male with dementia was taking cimetidine (Tagamet) and developed hyper-sexual behavior.

 What I see in the majority of my male patients is moving backward in time and reliving memories of their youth.
-The concurrent shrinkage of the brain responsible for impulse control seems to amplify the behavior.
+The concurrent shrinkage of the brain responsible for impulse control seems to “ramp up” the behavior.

-The reader described that in her email to me — he thinks he is 18 again, and she is his girlfriend.
+The reader described that in her email to me — he thinks he is 18 again, and they are on their honeymoon.
+He even asks about her wanting to have children!
 Add to this recipe his lack of short-term memory, and you have kind of a memory-loop: think of a broken record, where the same piece of music plays over and over again because the needle can’t jump out of the groove to the next section of the record.

 Knowing the “why” behind the what is good, but the next piece, how to handle the behavior, gets a bit tricky.
 And, it is an area that I continue to help spousal caregivers with and I do not have definitive answers.
 Spouses often find it helpful to enter Dementia Land and respond without arguing: “I love you, too.”
 One of my ladies found that giving her husband hugs and kisses was enough to reassure him.